 Design and Technology is an inspiring, rigorous and practical subject.
 Using creativity and imagination, pupils design and make products that solve real and relevant problems within a variety of contexts, considering their own and others' need wants and values.
 They acquire a broad range of subject knowledge and draw on disciplines such as mathematics, science, engineering, computing and art.
 Design and Technology involves applying knowledge and skills when designing and making products.
 The activities undertaken will enable the children to consider the needs of others within a caring community.
 Undertaking design and technology activities in school will give the children opportunities to use a range of materials and processes, and to work independently or as part of a team.
-Children in Key Stage 2 benefit from cookery lessons throughout the year.
-In cookery the children use English, maths and science in a meaningful context.
-As well as learning a valuable life skill, the children also learn about the importance of a balanced diet and cooking with seasonal produce.
+Cookery is often taught through Design and Technology and in these lessons, children also use English, maths and science in a meaningful context.
+As well as learning a valuable life skill, the children learn about the importance of a balanced diet and cooking with seasonal produce.